- Class Schedule

 Semester Withdrawal for Call to Active Duty:

-1. To complete a Semester Withdrawal, a student should do so through RAMweb
+- To complete a Semester Withdrawal, a student should do so through RAMweb.

-2. Ideally, you will have your deployment orders in hand when you visit ALVS.
-If you do not have your orders with you, or can only complete the withdrawal over the phone, then you can submit the orders to ALVS at 970-491-3977.
-When ALVS receives the orders, your tuition assessment will be adjusted to 0%.
+- Ideally, you will have your deployment orders in hand when you visit ALVS.
+If you do not have your orders with you, or can only complete the withdrawal over the phone, then you can contact ALVS at 970-491-3977 for details on submitting your orders.
+When ALVS receives the orders, they will coordinate with other campus departments to get your tuition assessment adjusted.

 To return to CSU (whether you were deployed during the academic term or between terms):

-1. Returning undergraduate students should go to the Office of Admissions website for information on the Undergraduate Intent to Return process.
+- Returning undergraduate students should go to the Office of Admissions website for instructions to apply to return.

-2. The Returning Student Application asks you which semester you plan to return to CSU.
+- The Returning Student Application asks you which semester you plan to return to CSU.
 As soon as you know when you will return, you should submit the application so you can register for classes in a timely manner.
-Please note the relevant application deadline.
+Please note the relevant application deadline for the term you wish to return.
 Keep your academic advisor/academic success coordinator apprised of your plans—by phone or email if necessary—so they can make sure you have a schedule figured out for your returning semester.

-4. Graduate students who choose to utilize Continuous Registration during their deployment are not required to reapply when they return, but they will be charged $150 and the University Technology Fee per academic term that they are away.
+- Graduate students who choose to utilize Continuous Registration during their deployment are not required to reapply when they return, but they will be charged the Continuous Registration fee and the University Technology Fee per academic term they are away.
 The continuous registration fee is NOT waived for deployment.

 Important note: If you were admitted to CSU and were not able to enroll due to deployment, you may be required to submit a new application for admission and new supporting documents depending upon your original term of admission.
 Enrollment deferrals of up to one year beyond the original term of admission are allowed in such cases but must be arranged in advance; deadlines apply.